 Bence Tóth, senior analyst

-Bence Toth is a PhD candidate at UCL SSEES and a senior analyst at the Government Transparency Institute.
-He was working on “The Digital Whistleblower.
-Fiscal Transparency, Risk Assessment and Impact of Good Governance Policies Assessed” (DIGIWHIST) research project based at the University of Cambridge.
-He assisted the collection and publication of public contracting data from 35 jurisdictions across Europe and building indicators of administrative capacity and integrity ( opentender.eu).
-Currently, he is a researcher at the British Academy/DFID funded research project looking at anti-corruption in development aid funded procurement.
+Bence Tóth is a PhD candidate at UCL SSEES and a senior analyst at GTI.
+He was working on the DIGIWHIST research project based at the University of Cambridge, where he assisted the collection and publication of public contracting data from 35 jurisdictions across Europe and building indicators of administrative capacity and integrity.
+Currently, he works on the British Academy/DFID funded research project looking at anti-corruption in development aid funded procurement.
 He is also frequently involved in policy research projects for the European Commission, World Bank, European Investment Bank, and various NGOs.